alexeevivan/alexeevivan/README.md

 ## About me:

-I'm a beginner Software Engineer, who's started after 8 years of experience at the travel and hospitality industry
+I'm a beginner Software Engineer, who's started after 8 years of experience at the travel and hospitality industry.
+The last job was as a casino's restaurant manager, that i received at 27, so i'm very motivated and inspired.

 ## Languages and Tools: